The Adirondack Fifty Falls Challenge is here!

 The email address to send all information, ask questions, or to provide feedback, is firstname.lastname@example.org

 Proceeds from the sale of the guidebook will be used for the production of patches, promoting the challenge, and publishing, as well as our Paul Smiths College scholarship fund.

 Click here to be taken to the Facebook page created for the challenge where you can find updates and postings about the challenge!

-A checklist can be found here: ADK50Falls Checklist
+A checklist can be found here: Second Edition Checklist

 The list of waterfalls for the Adirondack Fifty Falls Waterfall Challenge is:

 - Alice Falls NOTE: Alice Falls has limited access!
 The gate to Alice Falls is closed seasonally from September 8th to May 20th.
 The gate is open between 8am and 3pm.
 Please plan accordingly.

 - Auger Falls